PeiMeiLee/NYC_CitywideMobilitySurvey_2019/README.md

 * Vehicle
 * People
 * Day
-###### The data is open source data collected by a consulting company named Resource Systems Group, Inc. (RSG), which was contracted by the New York City government for the CMS project.
+###### The data is open source data collected by a consulting company named [Resource Systems Group, Inc.](https://rsginc.com), which was contracted by the New York City government for the CMS project.
+All data files were accessed on November 8th, 2023 on [nyc.gov](https://www.nyc.gov/html/dot/html/about/citywide-mobility-survey.shtml).
+The Geojson file for plotting the survey zones was accessed on Nov.
+14th, 2023.

 ## Tools
 For this project, the following Python libraries were used: